trustcrypto/onlykey_usb/README.md

-# Node.js addon for generating OTPs with YubiKey
+# Node.js addon for USB communication with OnlyKey

 ## Pre-requisites